dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 *The use cases are:*

 - Developer creating a new service with an associated database
-- Deploying a new service version to the multiple cloud environments
+- Deploying a new service version to multiple cloud environments
 - Spinning up the cluster from scratch

 > These use-case examples assume that the folder-structure is the same as described in the _Repository Structure_-section.